6 Columbus Hotel

 Cool detail: The wall-to-wall gray carpeting patterned with stylized renderings of the number 6.

-Food and drink: Blue Ribbon Sushi Bar & Grill, an Uptown outpost of SoHo’s Blue Ribbon brasserie and sushi restaurants, occupies deceptively large, Japanese-inflected digs adjoining the hotel, providing breakfast, lunch, dinner, room service and a lively bar.
+Food and drink: Blue Ribbon Sushi Bar & Grill, an Uptown outpost of Manhattan’s Blue Ribbon brasserie and sushi restaurants, occupies deceptively large, Japanese-inflected digs adjoining the hotel, providing stylish meals and a lively bar.
 I love the acres of warm, polished wood — floor, tables and chairs like sculpture — in the spare yet sleek dining room behind a bar that seems straight out of Tokyo.

 The fish-friendly Japanese menu is imaginative if pricey, service is attentive and the food is agreeable.
 And in addition to American-style egg dishes, there’s an Asian-style breakfast of broiled salmon, brown rise, miso soup and pickles.

 Surroundings: Near lots of good stuff if you want midtown.
 Central Park, Lincoln Center, Carnegie Hall, Fifth Avenue shopping and a scattering of Broadway theaters are a short walk away.
-Time-Warner Center, with its uber-mall shops, Jazz at Lincoln Center and restaurants such as Per Se, Landmarc, Masa and Bouchon Bakery, is across the street.
+Time-Warner Center, with its uber-mall shops, Jazz at Lincoln Center and restaurants such as Per Se and Bouchon Bakery, is across the street.
 Also nearby is the new Museum of Arts and Design (terrific shop, btw).
 Subways and bus stops are steps away.
-And the Hudson Hotel is up the block if you crave another hip hotel scene (but with more restaurants and bars).

 Back story: The hotel’s slim little brick building that looks like a French manse dates from the 1920s (note the ornate wrought iron banisters, updated with high-gloss black paint).
 But it was a sleazy budget hotel when Jason Pomeranc, the man behind 60 Thompson and a growing chain of arch/chic boutique hotels (motto: nomads welcome) got his hands on it.